grafana/codejen/README.md

-# JennyWrites
+# Codejen

-JennyWrites is a modular code generation _("Jenny")_ framework written in Go that integrates writing _("Writes")_ generated files to disk, as well as the common CI task of verifying _(couldn't find a third word, come at me)_ that disk state and generator output are in sync.
+Codejen is a modular code generation framework that integrates writing generated files to disk, as well as the common CI task of verifying that generator output and current disk state in sync.